linuxacademy/content-python-for-database-and-reporting/lesson_plans/2-jupyter-notebooks/lesson_2_1_1b.md

 ## Create a Playground server

 We are going to create a simple Centos7 server and install what we need as we go along.
-Choosing **`Centos 7`** will install a basic Centos 7 server.
+Choosing **`Ubuntu 18.10 Bionic Beaver LTS`** will install a basic Ubuntu 18 server.

 ### Playground Server Settings

-Choose the following settings in making your Playground Server.
-You may choose a different tag if desired.
+Choose the following settings in making your Playground Server. **_You may choose a different tag if desired._**

-- Distribution: Centos7
+- Distribution: Ubuntu 18.04 Bionic Beaver LTS
 - Zone: North America
 - Size: Micro
 - Tag: Using Python for Database Operations and Reporting